The Definitive Guide on Pay Per Head

 The concept of Price Per Head or Pay Per Head (PPH) can seem very complicated to some people at first.
-Basically, the concept of Price Per Head is having an onshore bookmaker supply his clientele with the services of a post-up offshore online sportsbook completely anonymously by using an internet-based automated sports betting software system.
+Basically, the concept and definition of pay per head is having an onshore bookmaker supply his clientele with the services of a post-up offshore online sportsbook completely anonymously by using an internet-based automated sports betting software system.

-When a bookmaker joins an online Price Per Head company, he is able to contend with the major offshore sportsbooks, providing 24-hour betting every single day.
+When a bookmaker joins an online Pay Per Head company, he is able to contend with the major offshore sportsbooks, providing 24-hour betting every single day.
 The job of a bookmaker using a PPH company is to use the company’s online system to assign clients with a password and PIN, and to pay a modest weekly fee to the company for providing the service.
 Thus, for only a small fee, the bookmaker is able to compete with the world’s largest sportsbooks and even stop answering telephone calls for wagers without owning a call center, because the Pay Per Head company can provide these services for him at a much lower rate than he could have found by himself.

 Once involved with the PPH service, a bookie might question the most effective way to manage his career on a daily basis.
 Instead of taking bets himself, the bookmaker will now send his players to a website to do their betting online, or to call the PPH company’s call center.
 His customers will find betting very easy since they now have 24/7access to a countless wagering selection, client services, technical support, and the call center.